Niwant/KNIGHTHACKS/README.md

-## Knight Studio – Procedural Artifact Lab
+## Scenergy – AI-Powered 3D Scene Creation

 A Three.js-powered scene editor inspired by Blender and Unity.
 Describe an artifact with text or drop in a reference image to synthesize a primitive blueprint, then drag that blueprint into the stage and iterate on its transform with familiar translate/scale handles.